zowe/docs-site/docs/getting-started/zowe-architecture.md

 The caching services for each Zowe instance, whether on the same LPAR, or distributed across the sysplex, are connected to each other by the same shared VSMA file.
 This arrangement allows state sharing so that each instance behaves similarly to the user irrespective of where their request is routed.

-For simplification of the diagram above, the Zowe Explorer API and UI servers are not shown as being started.
-If the user defines Zowe Explorer API and UI servers to be started in the `zowe.yaml` configuration file, these servers behave the same as the servers illustrated.
+For simplification of the diagram above, the Jobs and Files API servers are not shown as being started.
+If the user defines Jobs and Files API servers to be started in the `zowe.yaml` configuration file, these servers behave the same as the servers illustrated.
 In other words, these services register to their API discovery server which then communicates with other discovery servers on other Zowe instances on either the same or other LPARs.
-The API traffic received by any API gateway on any Zowe instance is routed to any of the Zowe Explorer API or UI components that are available.
+The API traffic received by any API gateway on any Zowe instance is routed to any of the Jobs or Files API components that are available.

 To learn more about Zowe with high availability enablement, see [Zowe high availability installation roadmap](../user-guide/install-ha-sysplex.md).